-1.20 When considering applications, the Licensing Authority will have regard to: East Cambridgeshire District Council Statement of Licensing Policy - Draft

-- the Licensing Act 2003 and the licensing objectives - Government Guidance issued under Section 182 of the Licensing Act 2003 - any supporting regulations - this Statement of Licensing Policy. - 1.21 This does not, however, undermine the rights of any person to apply under the 2003 Act for a variety of permissions and have the application considered on its individual merits, nor does it override the right of any person to make representations on any application or seek a review of a licence or certificate where they are permitted to do so under the 2003 Act. - 1.22 The Licensing Authority recognises that, in some circumstances, longer licensing hours for the sale of alcohol may help to avoid concentrations of customers leaving premises simultaneously and to reduce the potential for disorder.
+- 1.20 When considering applications, the Licensing Authority will have regard to: - the Licensing Act 2003 and the licensing objectives - Government Guidance issued under Section 182 of the Licensing Act 2003 - · any supporting regulations - · this Statement of Licensing Policy. - 1.21 This does not, however, undermine the rights of any person to apply under the 2003 Act for a variety of permissions and have the application considered on its individual merits, nor does it override the right of any person to make representations on any application or seek a review of a licence or certificate where they are permitted to do so under the 2003 Act. - 1.22 The Licensing Authority recognises that, in some circumstances, longer licensing hours for the sale of alcohol may help to avoid concentrations of customers leaving premises simultaneously and to reduce the potential for disorder.
 It also recognises that overly restrictive hours may inhibit the development of night-time economies that are important for investment, employment and tourism. - 1.23 When determining applications by the Licensing Committee, the Licensing Authority will seek to balance those factors against its duty to promote the four licensing objectives and the rights of residents to peace and quiet. - 1.24 When the Licensing Authority is considering any application, it will avoid duplication with other regulatory regimes, and does not intend to use the licensing regime to achieve outcomes that can be achieved by other legislation. - 1.25 There may be occasion where East Cambridgeshire District Council seeks a premises licence from the Licensing Authority for one or its properties or promoted events.
 The Licensing Committee and its officers will consider the matter from an entirely neutral standpoint.
 If relevant representations are made, for example, by local residents or the police, they will be considered fairly by the committee.
-Those making representations genuinely aggrieved by a positive decision in favour of a local authority application by the Licensing Authority are entitled to appeal to the Magistrates' Court and thereby receive an independent review of any decision made. - 1.26 In all cases, applicants and those making representation in respect of applications to the Licensing Authority have a right of appeal to the Magistrates' Court against the decisions of the Licensing Authority. - 1.27 It should be noted that incomplete applications will not be accepted, but will be returned with an explanation of why it is incomplete. - 1.28 The Licensing Authority welcomes applications made via East Cambridgeshire District Council's electronic application facility.
+Those making representations genuinely aggrieved by a positive decision in favour of a local authority application by the Licensing Authority are entitled to appeal to the Magistrates' Court and thereby receive an independent review of any decision made.

+- 1.26 In all cases, the Council will observe the rights of appeal afforded by the Licensing Act 2003. - 1.27 It should be noted that incomplete applications will not be accepted, but will be returned with an explanation of why it is incomplete. - 1.28 The Licensing Authority welcomes applications made via East Cambridgeshire District Council's electronic application facility.